 TextureFormat works on some GPUs but not others.
 TO avoid platform-dependent issues, always use one-, two- or four-component formats.

 - Change framebuffer clear color to something else than black to verify that at least something is drawn.
 The engine sets it to

 0x1f1f1f_rgbfby default to help you a bit in this regard.

 - If nothing is drawn, use GL::

 PrimitiveQuery to check that at least some primitives were generated.
 Use GL:: SampleQuery to check whether fragments were drawn.

 - Verify that the mesh is properly set up — nonzero vertex/index count, matching type in buffer and vertex specification, properly set up index buffer and index count for indexed mesh.
 If you specified index range, be sure that all indices fall into it, otherwise you would get undefined behavior.

-- Try disabling depth test, face culling and other renderer features that might affect the fragments.
+- Try disabling the depth test, face culling and other renderer features that might cause fragments to be discarded.

-- Verify that your projection and transformation matrix is properly set up — try drawing points instead of triangles, to see if they are at least at proper places.
+- Verify that your projection and transformation matrix is properly set up — try drawing points instead of triangles, to see if they are in proper places at least.

-- Validate the shader, check that all used uniforms and attributes have proper locations.
+- For custom shaders you can Validate them.
+Check that all used uniforms and attributes have proper locations.
 Try reducing it until it is able to draw something, possibly also with some simpler mesh.

 - Use GL::

 TimeQuery to find hot spots in the rendering code.

 - Mark relevant parts of code to find them easier in the debugger.